benjamin-j-cooper/hybseq_target_enrichment_workflows/README.md

 ![missing](images/2_Missing_and_uninfomtaive.png)

 Pie charts made with the 'phypartspiecharts_proportional.py.'
 In this case each pie charts is proportional to total number of informing gene for that node and do not take in account the missing ones.
+The grey part represent only the uninformative gene trees.
 Always use this option when plotting Phyparts analyses of homolog gene trees.

 ![proportional](images/3_Proportional.png)